 Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with International Standards on Auditing that are endorsed in the Kingdom of Saudi Arabia will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-INDEPENDENT AUDITOR'S REPORT TO THE UNITHOLDERS OF SAUDI OPPORTUNITIES FUND (Managed by Audi Capital Company) (continued)
+INDEPENDENT AUDITOR'S REPORT TO THE UNITHOLDERS OF AUDI INCOME FUND (MANAGED BY AUDI CAPITAL) (continued)